awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

 ## Limiting Access to Specific Actions<a name="permissions_grant-limited-actions"></a>

 If you want to grant limited permissions instead of full permissions, you can create a policy that lists individual permissions that you want to allow in the `Action` element of the IAM permissions policy\.
-As shown in the following example, you can use wildcard \(\*\) characters to grant only the `Describe*`, `Get*`, and `List*` permissions, essentially providing read\-only access your secrets:
+As shown in the following example, you can use wildcard \(\*\) characters to grant only the `Describe*`, `Get*`, and `List*` permissions, which essentially provides read\-only access to your secrets:

 ```
 {